2019 Toyota Highlander Pros vs Cons

 One of the things that many drivers have found noteworthy about previous model years is that the Toyota Highlander's interior materials are not prone to falling apart over time.
 Even after a year or two of wear and tear, nothing typically comes unscrewed or loose.
 Also, the materials manage to look nice even on the lower trims, and the upgraded upholstery that you can get on the LE Plus trim and above lend a more sophisticated look to the Highlander.

-Reasons Not to Buy a 2019 Toyota Highlander – The Cons
+Reasons You May Not Like the 2019 Toyota Highlander – The Cons

 1. The Third Row is Slightly Cramped